amit-sw/SalesCompAgentDuplicate/Documentation/DAILYLOG.md

 DAILY PROGRESS LOG:

+1/15/2025:
+- Created UAT test cases for Clarify Agent.
+- I also confirmed that while SendGrid is having problems with hotmail server, it is working for other emails.
+- I learned that Groq, XAI don't provide access to their embeddings model, therefore, while I can use them for self.model but I will still have to initialize self.client with OpenAI embeddings model in graphy.py and streamlit_app.py

 1/12/2025:
-- Completed setup for Anthropic LLM.
+- Completed setup for XAI and Anthropic LLM.
 However, Anthropic requires you to pay in order to use API.

 1/11/2025:
 - Completed setup for Groq LLM.
 Note that I added line 57 initializes Groq and line 55 initializes ChatGPT.
 You will have to comment out one or the other.
 You can't have both.